 How to create a Unique Value Proposition [5 Real-World Examples]

 Table of contents

 The reality is most people can’t explain what their company does.
-Arguably, the single most important part of your business’s overarching messaging is its value proposition.
+Arguably, the single most important part of your business’s overarching messaging is its unique value proposition.

 Your value proposition statement is a statement of intent, a promise that will set your business apart.
 It’s the reason why your customers choose to buy from you.
 It’s what gives you an edge over your competitors and makes you ‘better than the rest’!

 According to HubSpot, nearly 64% of businesses today have established value propositions.
 While brands have gone all out to craft powerful, catchy and compelling value propositions (like Shopify’s ‘Anyone, anywhere, can start a business’); not many have struck the right chord with their target market.

 We are aware of the golden rules of keeping it simple, valuable, and ofcourse memorable.
 But there’s more…

 - How to write a value proposition that sticks and sells?